-We have three different types of role available: either working back of house in the ski school kitchens; helping to ensure all of the Whistler Kids Zones are safe and fun as an Outdoor Ranger; or working closely with the kids in the den, helping to keep them motivated and having fun both during and outside of their lesson timetable.
+We have three different types of role available: either helping to ensure all of the Whistler Kids Zones are safe and fun as an Outdoor Ranger; working back of house in the snow school kitchens; or working closely with the kids in the den, helping to keep them motivated and having fun both during and outside of their lesson timetable.

 Whistler Kids is the Whistler Blackcomb Snow School designed for children aged 3-11.
 Whilst the instructors are the face of the snow school, its backbone is made up of the support staff during the ski season.
 They are the people who keep everyone happy and fed, keep the beginner slopes clear, the Kids Zones safe, and they always have a big smile on their face!

-If you have experience of working with children and like the idea of working at Whistler Kids but are not a skier then we have a limited number of support roles available, all subject to experience and interview.
+If you have experience of working with children and like the idea of working at Whistler Kids but don’t have the ski experience to be an instructor, we have a limited number of support roles available, all subject to experience and interview.
+You can apply to be an outdoor ranger, kitchen assistant or den master.
 These places tend to go quickly so don’t leave it too late to book your place.

 We ask for a £180 payment when booking this programme.
 If, in the event you are unsuccessful in the interview, or we cannot find a job for you before you leave home, the money that you pay Oyster is fully refundable.